S2-group/software-design-vu/docs/assignment2.md

 ## Class diagram
 Author(s): `Teona Moga`

 The system we designed for the Fantasy Soccer project consists of 3 packages: *models*, *views* and *controllers* and one Main class.
-Packages views and controllers deal with the GUI part of the project and are implemented using the javafx library, such that they will be described more briefly than models, which is where the entire back-end logic lies.
+Packages *views* and *controllers* deal with the GUI part of the project and are implemented using the javafx library, such that they will be described more briefly than *models*, which is where the entire back-end logic lies.

 *Models* package